 Michael Schumacher is runner-up in the all-time winner standings having won five times, including an impressive run of winning four seasons in a row.

-The German was victorious in the 2000, 2003, 2004, 2005 and 2006 editions, while Verstappen has won the race twice.
+The German was victorious in the 2000, 2003, 2004, 2005 and 2006 editions, while Verstappen has won the race three times.

-The Scuderia were victorious in the 1975, 1978, 1979, 2000, 2002, 2003, 2004, 2005, 2006 and 2018 editions of the race.
+The Scuderia were victorious in the 1975, 1978, 1979, 2000, 2002, 2003, 2004, 2005, 2006, 2018 and 2024 editions of the race.

 Read the full 2023 United States Grand Prix race review here.

-The United States Grand Prix was the only race in the country for many years, but the sport's stateside rise in popularity in recent years has led to two new races being added to the calendar.
+The United States Grand Prix was the only race in the country for many years, but the sport's stateside rise in popularity in recent years has led to two additional races being added to the calendar.